mlmentorship/mlmentorship.github.io/about.md

 ## FAQ

+- Is it worth it to start in DS/ML?
+    - I personally think the field of DS/ML has a lot of opportunity and it's only starting.
+There's always hype when a new technology becomes hot which tends to calm down after a few years but that doesn't mean there isn't actual merit in the technology's potential.
+ML has a lot of potential for adding business value to many industries and that only grows with the ever-growing amount of data in various industries.
+But at the end of the day, it's your decision whether you want to invest the time and energy for entering a new the field.
+I made this choice for myself and am happy with my decision.
+- Do I need a degree in ML/DS to get a job in this industry?
+    - You are welcome to invest in getting a degree in ML if you are interested but my personal opinion and the empirical evidence of many people that have made the switch from STEM to ML/DS, suggests that a degree is not required.
+However, what is required is the skills.
+I believe that more and more we are living in an skill-oriented world, where not many care about your degree if you can do the job and have some evidence to show that.
+This is even more true for data science, since many data scientist are actual people with advanced degrees from other STEM fields.
 - What programming language should we start with?
     - I suggest python.
 It's the de facto language in the industry and unless you have a very strong opinion about another programming language, I suggest everyone start with python so that group projects are done easier.
 - How many projects do we need to do to get a job?